top of page

 Well we think it does very well vs other existing list sources.

-We started with the common lists, Spamhaus spambot and C&C, Firehol lists 1 to 4 and others... they were not capturing more than 25% of all new bad actors visiting our logging device.
-Firehol has a much larger collection logged but the hit rate was quite low against newly logged information.
+We started with the common lists, Spamhaus spambot and C&C, Firehol consolidated lists 1 to 4 and others... they were not capturing more than 25% of all new bad actors visiting our logging device.
+Firehol block lists has a much larger collection of ip logged than most external block lists but the hit rate was quite low against newly logged information on our honeypot.

 As we are New Zealand based, we get different "visitors" than a item sitting in a hosted AWS data centre so our logging is localised for our environment in the Pacific region making this blocklist quite a relevant toolset for our customer firewalls.